deborababo/bikcraft/README.md

 # bikcraft

-WebDesign course project by ORIGAMID
+WebDesign course project by ORIGAMIDs

 ## Tasks

 - Do a project wireframe with 'customers' insights;

-- Use Figma to do the wireframe and initial approach:
-  - Colors and typography
+## 🚀 Technologies / practice

 - HTML
 - CSS
 - JavaScript
+- JQuery
+- PHP (to contact form)

 ## ICONS